 XIII.
-Recall of AS Board Members and Special Elections for the Purpose of Recall

-- a.
-Any member of the ASWWU may be recalled by a majority vote in a special election.
-Recall is initiated by a petition containing the verified signatures of no less than forty percent (40%) of the number of votes cast in the last general election.
-Any student enrolled at the main campus of WWU may file a petition seeking to end an AS Board Member's term of office.
-To do so, the student must: - (1) obtain an official petition form from the AS Executive Board Program Coordinator.
-Official petition forms must be made available for pick-up within 3 school days of the date of request. - (2) gather signatures on the official petition forms equal to forty percent (40%) of the number of students that voted in the last general election.
+Recall of AS Executive Board Members ASWWU Elected Officials and Special Elections for the Purpose of Recall Formatted: Font: 8 pt a.
+Any member of the ASWWU_Government may be recalled by a majority vote in a special election.
+Recall is initiated by a majority vote of the Executive Board, a three-fourths majority vote of the Student Senate, or by a petition containing no less than forty percent of the number of votes cast in the last election.
+Any student enrolled at the main campus of WWU may file a petition seeking to end an ASWWU elected official's term of office.
+To do so, the student must: (1) obtain an official petition form from the AS Governance Program Coordinator.
+Official petition forms must be made available for pick-up within 3 school days of the date of request.
+Formatted: Font: 8 pt (2) gather signatures on the official petition forms equal to forty percent (40%) of the number of students that voted in the last general election.
 Signers must be students enrolled at the main campus of WWU.
 Signers' WWU student number and printed name must be included alongside their signatures.
-Illegible, duplicate or incomplete signatures will not be counted. - (3) submit the official petition forms with the requisite number of signatures to the AS Executive Board Program Coordinator within twenty-one (21) calendar days of the date the petition forms were obtained. - b.
-Official recall petition forms must include: - (1) the date on which they were distributed; - (2) the name and position of the AS Board Member for which recall is sought;
+Illegible, duplicate or incomplete signatures will not be counted.
+Formatted: Font: 8 pt (3) submit the official petition forms with the requisite number of signatures to the AS Governance Program Coordinator within twenty-one (21) calendar days of the date the petition forms were obtained.
+Formatted: Font: 8 pt b.
+Official recall petition forms must include: Formatted: Font: 8 pt (1) the date on which they were distributed; Formatted: Font: 8 pt (2) the name and position of the ASWWU Government-Executive Board Member for which recall is sought; Formatted: Font: 8 pt (E) the fall of the position of the following Endead of the fall o